Residual Entropy of Glasses and the Third Law Expression: Thermodynamic state space

 {\em Frozen coordinates are the thermodynamic coordinates that are irrelevant to the present scope of the problem}.

-Frozen coordinate $X$ is denoted by adding a caret, $\hat{X}$.
+Let us denote frozen coordinate $X$ by $\hat{X}$.
 Then, the FRE is expressed as $S(\{ X_{j}^{0}\}; \hat{H}) = S_{X}(\{ X_{j}^{0} \}) + S_{H}(\hat{H})$.
 The part $S_{H}(\hat{H})$ is constant.
 The role of the constraint in this case is to completely inhibit $\hat{H}$ from varying.
-When the gate is opened, the top water falls into the bottom pool, and $H$ begins to vary and becomes a true variable.
-Now, we must take $H$ into account in $S$, as $S=S(\{ X_{j}^{0}\}, H)$.
-The gravitational potential of the top water is dissipated to the thermal energy of the bottom water.
+When the gate is opened, the upper water falls into the lower reservoir, and $H$ begins to vary and becomes a real variable.
+Now, $H$ must be taken into account in $S$, as $S=S(\{ X_{j}^{0}\}, H)$.
+The gravitational potential of the upper water is converted into the thermal energy of the lower water.
 This is the process where the origin of entropy is reconstructed from one to another space.
 Because the constraint is broken, this process is an irreversible process.

 The entropy of a perfect crystal is zero at $T=0$.
-Despite this, a disorder due to the random distribution of isotopes lurks behind this perfection.
-This random distribution does not contribute to the thermodynamic properties of this crystal, and hence, the positions of isotopes are frozen coordinates.
-When an isotope enrichment process is investigated, however, the distribution of isotopes becomes a real variable, and therefore must be considered.
-There are an infinite number of frozen coordinates \cite{Grad61,Jaynes65}.
-The anthropomorphic feature of entropy stems from frozen coordinates.
-A frozen coordinate has no $T$ dependence; thus, it is thermodynamically inactive.
-The coordinates that are not frozen coordinates are called active coordinates.
-An active coordinate has $T$ dependence.
-For solids, the active coordinate $\bar{\bf R}_{j}$ associates the phonon component ${\bf u}_{j}(t)$ as ${\bf R}_{j}(t) =\bar{\bf R}_{j} + {\bf u}_{j}(t)$.
-This component brings about $T$ dependence to $S(\bar{\bf R}_{j})$ as shown in Eq.~(\ref{eq:SofPhonons}), while frozen coordinates do not have $T$ dependence and hence are silent in thermodynamic response.
+Nevertheless, a certain disorder---for example, the random distribution of isotopes---may still exist within this apparent perfection.
+This isotopic randomness does not affect the thermodynamic properties of this crystal under ordinary conditions; therefore, the isotopes distribution constitutes a frozen coordinate.
+However, when an isotope enrichment process is investigated, the distribution of isotopes becomes a genuine variable, and therefore must be included in the state space.
+There are infinitely many possible frozen coordinates \cite{Grad61,Jaynes65}.
+The anthropomorphic feature of entropy originates from the presence of such frozen coordinates.
+A frozen coordinate has no relevance to the current thermodynamic properties within the present scope of interest.
+Therefore, a frozen coordinate has no $T$ dependence in thermodynamic properties and is thus thermodynamically inactive.